Hapinghan History, Family Crest & Coats of Arms

 Important Dates for the Hapinghan family

 This web page shows only a small excerpt of our Hapinghan research.
-Another 173 words (12 lines of text) are included under the topic Early Hapinghan History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Hapinghan History in all our PDF Extended History products and printed products wherever possible.

 Hapinghan Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hapinghan include Erpingham, Erpincham, Herpingham, Herpincham, Empringham and many more.

 Early Notables of the Hapinghan family (pre 1700)

 More information is included under the topic Early Hapinghan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hapinghan family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Hapinghans to arrive on North American shores: Thomas Erpingham settled in Barbados in 1685.